+3. DEMOGRAPHICS

+POPULATION

-3. DEMOGRAPHICS POPULATION Horsham Ri Horsham Rural City's population is growing at approximately 0.7% per annum.
-Between 2006 and 2016 the resident population increased from 18,498 to 19,887 (+7.5%). . - This is moderate population growth when compared to Regional Victoria.
-Over the same period, Regional Victoria's population grew oy approximately 12%.
-Between 20 of approxim Between 2016 and 2031, the population of Horsham Rural City is forecast to increase by 0.6% per annum, reaching a total population of approximately 21,800 by 2031.
-Between 20 decrease of population ii Between 2006 and 2016, the population of the Wimmera Southern Mallee decreased from 48,441 to 47,156, which translates to a decrease of 2.7%.
+Horsham Rural City's population is growing at approximately 0.7% per annum.
+Between 2006 and 2016 the resident population increased from 18,498 to 19,887 (+7.5%) This is moderate population growth when compared to Regional Victoria.
+Over the same period, Regional Victoria's population grew by approximately 12%.
+Between 2016 and 2031, the population of Horsham Rural City is forecast to increase by 0.6% per annum, reaching a total population of approximately 21,800 by 2031 Between 2006 and 2016, the population of the Wimmera Southern Mallee decreased from 48,441 to 47,156, which translates to a decrease of 2.7%.
 The population is forecast to decrease by a further 2.8% by 2031.
 It can be concluded that a proportion of the population in the WSMR are moving to HRCC.

+AGE STRUCTURE

-AGE STRUCTURE Horsham Ru expected to 41%, 75 to 7 The expecte Horsham Rural City's resident population is living longer.
+Horsham Rural City's resident population is living longer.
 Between 2016 and 2031, the proportion of residents aged over 65 years is expected to increase significantly in HRCC.
-The proportion of residents aged between 70 and 74 years are expected to increase by 41%, 75 to 79 years (+35%), 80 to 84 years (+32%) and over 85 years (+20%).
-The expected increase in older residents will generate greater demand for health care and medical services in Horsham.
-HOUSEHOLD COMPOSITION The most co B9% of dwel (7%).
+The proportion of residents aged between 70 and 74 years are expected to increase by 41%, 75 to 79 years (+35%), 80 to 84 years (+32%) and over 85 years (+20%)

+The expected increase in older residents will generate greater demand for health care and medical services in Horsham

+HOUSEHOLD COMPOSITION

 The most common family composition in HRCC is couple families without children (43%) and couple families with children (40%).

+89% of dwellings are occupied with the most common dwelling structure a separate house (88%), followed by a flat, unit or apartment

+HOUSING AFFORDABILITY

-89% of dwellings are occupied with the most common dwelling structure a separate house (88%), followed by a flat, unit or apartment (7%).
-HOUSING AFFORDABILITY As at 2015, the me Victoria (\$307,500) As at 2015, the median house price in Horsham was \$240,000, which is considerably less than Victoria (\$490,000) and Regional Victoria (\$307,500).
-In the ten ye less than Vi In the ten year period, 2006 to 2015, Horsham's median price increased by 41%, which is comparable to Regional Victoria (40%), but less than Victoria (63%).
-LEVEL OF DISADVANTAGE (SEIFA) SEIFA (Soci defined in te lower numb SEIFA (Socio-Economic Indexes for Areas) describes the relative level of socio-economic disadvantage in an area.
+As at 2015, the median house price in Horsham was \$240,000, which is considerably less than Victoria (\$490,000) and Regional Victoria (\$307,500).
+In the ten year period, 2006 to 2015, Horsham's median price increased by 41%, which is comparable to Regional Victoria (40%), but ess than Victoria (63%).

+LEVEL OF DISADVANTAGE (SEIFA)

+SEIFA (Socio-Economic Indexes for Areas) describes the relative level of socio-economic disadvantage in an area.
 Advantage is defined in terms of access to material and social resources and ability to participate in society.
 Australia's index is set up so that lower numbers are more disadvantaged, and higher numbers are less disadvantaged.

-Horsham Ruis ranked 18 Rural City has a SEIFA score of 987, which ranks 45 th most advantaged in Victoria (out of 80).
-In Regional Victoria, Horsham 18 th most advantaged (out of 47 LGA's).
-Significant pocket of disadvantage in Horsham North (1 st decile ranking)
+Horsham Rural City has a SEIFA score of 987, which ranks 45th most advantaged in Victoria (out of 80).
+In Regional Victoria, Horsham is ranked 18th most advantaged (out of 47 LGA's).
+Significant pocket of disadvantage in Horsham North (1st decile ranking)